KenyC/hnm2/content/_index.md

 This online workshop aims to gather semanticists and psycholinguists interested by homogeneity gaps and non-maximality, in plural predication and beyond.
-The workshop will feature talks reporting on new research in this area, as well as round tables discussing the state of the art and avenues for future research.
+The workshop will feature talks reporting on new research in this area as well as two invited talks (speakers TBA).

 For more information on submission, please refer to our [call for abstracts](/call).